shephertz/Tutorials_WP_7_8/README.md

 SETUP OF PROJECT FOR WP7 AND WP8:

-1. Sign in on App HQ at https://apphq.shephertz.com( Join with your account or sign up for new account).
+1. [Sign Up] (https://apphq.shephertz.com/register?appwarp=true) for new account if you are already registered then [Sign In] (https://apphq.shephertz.com/register/app42Login?appwarp=true) .

 2. Now create app (AppWarp) on this website by clicking on Create App button and then checking on Warp Cloud API App check box.
 You will get  API_KEY and SECRET_KEY.
 Provide API_KEY and SECRET_KEY in GlobalContext.cs file's parameter with same names.